voidshard/igor/README.md

 * Task results

    Task results are stored alongside task objects in Igor.
 A simple API allows you to get or set the result of any task(s) you want.
-Igor doesn't try to automatically pass your task results to or from tasks, that's left for you to do if you want/need to.
+Igor doesn't try to automatically pass you results to or from tasks, that's left for you to do if you want/need to.

 * Task environment